undless/gatling.io-doc/content/reference/execute/cloud/user/configuration-as-code/index.md

 Locations weights sum must be equal to 100
 {{< /alert >}}

+`useDedicatedIps` (optional) : A Boolean property controlling whether to use dedicated IPs.
+- For a new simulation (i.e., first deployment): If useDedicatedIps is omitted, it defaults to false.
+- For an already deployed simulation: If useDedicatedIps is omitted, the existing dedicated IP configuration remains unchanged.

 `parameters` *(optional)* :

 - `ignoreDefaults` *(optional)* : Ignore or not [Default Load Generator Parameters]({{< ref "/reference/install/cloud/private-locations/introduction" >}}) *(default: false, or existing)*